• Art Magazine

 Paik's influence is reflected in the worldwide presence of his works.
 The Solomon R. Guggenheim Museum houses TV Garden (1974/2000), an installation in which monitors playing Global Groove are placed among living plants.
 The Smithsonian American Art Museum displays Electronic Superhighway as well as Megatron/Matrix (1995).

-His works are also included in the collections of the Museum of Modern Art in New York, the National Gallery of Australia, and the Reina Sofia Museum in Madrid.
-His most recent traveling exhibition, "The Future Is Now," began in 2019 at London's Tate Modern and has toured the Stedelijk Museum Amsterdam and the San Francisco Museum of Modern Art.
+His works are also represented in the collections of the Museum of Modern Art in New York, the National Gallery of Australia, and the Reina Sofia Museum in Madrid.
+His most recent traveling exhibition, "The Future Is Now," opened in 2019 at Tate Modern in London and subsequently visited the Stedelijk Museum Amsterdam and the San Francisco Museum of Modern Art.

 A life between cultures and systems